 Get GIA Certified

-- For larger than 1 carat, buy American Gemological Society (AGS)or Gemological Institute of America (GIA) certified stone.
+- For larger than 1 carat, buy Gemological Institute of America (GIA) or American Gemological Society (AGS) stone.
 AGS and GIA have the most conservative grading standards on diamonds and are accepted around the world.
-AGS and GIA stones cost up to 50% more than an EGL stone!
+AGS and GIA stones cost up to 50% more than an EGL stone with the same grading.
 In the US, GIA stones are much more popular than AGS stones which have the strictest standards overall for certifications.
-GIA certified diamonds will have larger inventory available than AGS.
+GIA certified diamonds will have larger inventory available than AGS which is why GIA is more popular for engagement ring purchases.

 Minimum GIA Standards to accept for round diamonds